How to Stain Pine to Look Like Oak — A Step-by-Step Guide

 Step #3: Prime Your Pinewood

-Instructions would differ depending on the product, so make sure to follow the instructions on the packaging.
+The specific steps may vary depending on the product you choose, so be sure to carefully follow the instructions provided on the product’s packaging.

 Step #4: Coat the Pinewood With the First Stain Layer